vmware-tanzu/tanzu-framework/addons/pinniped/readme.md

 ## Known issues and debug guidelines

+### Manually updated fields are reverted

+The kapp-controller under the hood will reconcile the `App` based on the configuration values from Pinniped addon `Secret`.
+Only few fields are configured to be ignored by kapp-controller:

+- `OIDCIdentityProvider.spec.authorizationConfig`
+- `OIDCIdentityProvider.spec.claims`
+- `OIDCIdentityProvider.spec.issuer`
+- `OIDCIdentityProvider.spec.tls`
+- `FederationDomain.spec.issuer`
+- `JWTAuthenticator.spec.audience`
+- `JWTAuthenticator.spec.claims`
+- `JWTAuthenticator.spec.issuer`
+- `JWTAuthenticator.spec.tls`
+- Dex `ConfigMap`
+- Dex TLS `Certificate`
+- Pinniped TLS `Certificate`
+- Pinniped client `Secret`

+So any changes in other fields will be reverted to be what were provided in the Pinniped addon `Secret` after the sync period.
+If you want to reconfigure anything other than above fields, please update the Pinnied addon `Secret` accordingly.

-- The OIDC discovery failure from OIDCIdentityProvider
+### The OIDC discovery failure from `OIDCIdentityProvider` CR status

-  - Check the issuer to make sure it is pointing to the IDP configured
+- Check the `issuer` field to make sure it is configured properly, if not you could update the value directly in `OIDCIdentityProvider`.
-  - Check if the TLS certificate is correct, the TLS certificate is the one used to talk to upstream IDP
+- Check if the `tls` field has the correct certificate, the TLS certificate is the one used to talk to upstream IDP.
+In TKG Calgary release, the upstream of Pinniped is Dex.
-  - The OIDCIdentityProvider should be configured automatically by the post deployment job, if it is not configured properly check the log of post deployment job to see there are any errors
+- The `OIDCIdentityProvider` should be configured automatically by the post deployment job, if it is not configured properly check the log of post deployment job to see there are any errors

+### Cannot authenticate from workload cluster

+- Make sure the Pinniped supervisor service is accessible from workload cluster.
+- Check the `JWTAuthenticator` CR to make sure the `issuer` field is configured properly.
+It should be configured to be the Pinniped supervisor service external IP/DNS.
+If the value is incorrect, you could update `JWTAuthenticator` CR directly.
+- Check the `tls` field has the correct CA bundle data.
+The CA bundle is used for the communication between workload cluster and Pinniped supervisor service in management cluster.

+### Post deployment job fails

+- With error message "the LoadBalancer ingress is not ready": We saw this issue several times with TKG on Azure.
+The root cause of this issue is that either Pinniped supervisor service external IP or Dex service external IP is not ready when using `LoadBalancer` as the `Service.Spec.Type`.
+Try to run `kubectl delete app pinniped -n tkg-system`, wait for a while to let the addon-manager recreate the Pinniped addon, list the service to see if external IP address is assigned.